 Harnessing Neuroplasticity: 9 Key Brain Regions Upgraded Through Meditation

 So, What Is Neuroplasticity?
-Effectively blowing away the scientific dogma of decades ago, the newly discovered principle of "neuroplasticity" means that our brain's potential is not set at birth — we can actually strengthen and improve our brains in ways once believed impossible.
+Blowing away decades of scientific dogma, the recently discovered "neuroplastic" nature of the brain means that our potential is not set at birth — we can actually strengthen and improve our brain in ways once believed impossible.

 Scientists Agree: Meditation Is The #1 Brain Changer.
 So, what's the best way to build a better brain?
-Backed by 1000's of studies, neuroscientists now view meditation as the top way to upgrade your brain, with the potential to transform your life in many big ways.
+Backed by 1000's of studies, meditation is the neuroscientific community's most proven way to upgrade the human brain.

-Here we dive into 9 key brain regions enhanced through meditation, as well as the massive implicated benefits.
+Here we dive into 9 key brain regions enhanced through meditation, with a focus on the massive life-transforming implications.

 #1: The "At-One" Parietal Lobe — How Meditation Makes You Feel Connected

-In fact, one 2010 study published in "PLOS Medicine" found social connectivity increased longevity by over 50%!
-Another study by UCLA Professor of Medicine Dr. Steve Cole showed feeling connected to others strengthens immunity, while other studies have shown less anxiety and depression, higher self esteem, more empathy, the list goes on.
+Another study by UCLA Professor of Medicine Dr. Steve Cole showed that "feeling connected" to others strengthens immunity, while other studies have cited lower levels of anxiety and depression, higher self esteem and empathy, the list goes on.

-Meditation is the cure for loneliness.
-While the very best cure for feeling isolated is a strong in-person social network and a loving family, this isn't possible for everybody.
+While the very best cure for loneliness is a strong "in-person" social network (i.e. not Facebook) and a loving family, this isn't possible for everybody.
 Unless we go back to tribal living like our ancient ancestors, a more realistic solution is ideal.

 A University of Pennsylvania scientist, Dr. Andrew Newberg, took brain images of Tibetan Monks during meditation.
-As expected, their frontal lobes lit up on the screen, just like countless other studies have shown.
+As expected, their "highly intelligent" frontal lobes lit up the screen, just like countless other studies had shown.

-Meditation is your best friend.
-However, what surprised him most was that the meditators' "third-dimensional" based parietal lobes cooled off immensely, which happens to be the same area that becomes overheated when we feel lonely.
+However, what surprised him most was that the meditators' "third-dimensional" based parietal lobes cooled off immensely, which is the same area that loneliness and social isolation brings to a boil.